 That external support needs to be matched internally with a new focus on organising to scale – and an openness to innovation.

 Carl Roper is National Organiser for the TUC.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.